Arezookhalili/Arezookhalili.github.io/_posts/2021-10-20-Electrically-Induced-Movement-Patterns-In-Zebrafish-Using-Microfluidics-Computer-Aided-Analysis.md

 ### 2. Video analysis:

-Videos were analysed and J- and C-like patterns were detected
+Videos were analysed and J- and C-like patterns were detected.

 __